leonlinsx/minimal-mistakes/_posts/2019-05-26-become-millionaire.md

 ![Search2]({{ site.url }}{{ site.baseurl }}/assets/images/search-become-million.PNG)

 I highly doubt even 10% of the authors for those 80 million search results are millionaires themselves.
 Which brings us to another point Nick makes: considering the hypothetical scenario on hindsight is nice, but usually unrealistic \[2\].
-Critics of contemporary art like to say "I could do that", a simple response is ["But you didn't."](https://www.theodysseyonline.com/stop-modern-art "art") \[3\] Similarly, the majority of financial advice posts promoting an imaginary scenario as *the* winning strategy conveniently avoid the fact that the author *didn't* implement that strategy.
+Critics of contemporary art like to say "I could do that" whenever seeing a strange piece; a simple defense agains that is to respond ["But you didn't."](https://www.theodysseyonline.com/stop-modern-art "art") \[3\] Similarly, the majority of financial advice posts promoting an imaginary scenario as *the* winning strategy conveniently avoid the fact that the author *didn't* implement that strategy.

 I also like Nick's take on the advice: